 Sin tax: What it is, how it works and examples

-Sin taxes are levied at both the federal and state level.
 Sin tax advocates believe that these additional charges discourage people from partaking in harmful activities.
-However, critics detest the fact that these taxes tend to be regressive in nature and that they encourage individuals to find ways to obtain these products through the black market.
+However, critics say these taxes tend to be regressive — meaning lower-income individuals are disproportionately burdened by these taxes — and that they encourage people to buy these products through an unregulated black market.

 Here’s how sin taxes work, examples of sin taxes and the differences between state and federal sin taxes.